KasRoid/Introduction-to-Computer-Networks/4.Networking-Devices/README.md

 - Makes administering a network much easier
 - An alternative is static IP addressing

-Voice over IP(VolP) Endpoints
+Voice over IP(VoIP) Endpoints

 - Most phone systems run over IP networks via dedicated protocols, such as the Session Initiation Protocol(SIP), both in home and office environments.
-- VolP endpoints devices are hardware devices(phones) or software, such as Cisco Jabber that allow you to make phone calls.
+- VoIP endpoints devices are hardware devices(phones) or software, such as Cisco Jabber that allow you to make phone calls.